danzeeeman/Code-Toolkit-Python.A.Fa24/04_WeekFive.md

 ## Home Work
 * Coding Assignment #4.a: Create a Endless animation using primitives: Circle, Square, Rectangle, Triangles
 * Coding Assignment #4.b: Create a Endless animation using found objects
-    * MEMEs will be judged by their Dankness
+    * MEMEs will be judged by their dankness by the group
+    * Due Oct 19th